 Dismissing employees or making them redundant can be difficult at the best of times.
 But it gets worse if you are taken to an employment tribunal to face a claim of unfair or wrongful dismissal.
 Following the right procedures helps protect your business and minimise the risk of a legal dispute.

-Employees with two years' continuous service (one year's service if the employment commenced before 6 April 2012) who are sacked without a fair reason and reasonable treatment can claim unfair dismissal.
+Employees with two years' continuous service who are sacked without a fair reason and reasonable treatment can claim unfair dismissal.
 Fair grounds for dismissal include the conduct of the employee, their ability or qualifications, and redundancy.
 You must follow a fair and reasonable dismissal procedure.
 Employees adopting employee-shareholder status do not benefit from "ordinary" unfair dismissal protection.

 A dismissal is automatically unfair if it is for one of a number of prescribed reasons, including whistleblowing (also known as protected disclosure), health and safety activities or illegal discrimination.
 This applies to all workers, no matter how short their period of employment.

 You should always seek professional advice before dismissing any employee with sufficient service to make an unfair dismissal claim a possibility.